This post is part 1 of a series.

 What is the WordPress platform?

 WordPress is based on PHP and MySQL.
-Founded by Matt Mullenweg and Mike Little, WordPress is a project backed by the parent company Automattic, which also offers various WordPress related services and products such as WordPress.com, VaultPress, JetPack, VideoPress, WordPress VIP, Gravatar and many more.
+Founded by Matt Mullenweg and Mike Little, WordPress is a project backed by their parent company Automattic, which also offers various WordPress related services and products, such as WordPress.com, VaultPress, JetPack, VideoPress, WordPress VIP, Gravatar, and many others.

-For beginners, here are two important things to know about WordPress:
+For starters, there are two important things to know about WordPress:

-Unlike the standard websites we know of, WordPress is backed by a huge community of freelance designers and WordPress development companies offering free and premium WordPress themes.
+Unlike the standard website creators we know of, WordPress is backed by a huge community of freelance designers and development companies offering free and premium WordPress themes.

-Anyone can download WordPress themes for free from the official WordPress repo, from third party websites, or by paying a little for premium market place.
-With a few clicks of a button, you can change the design and appearance of your theme.
+With the few clicks of a button, you can change the design and appearance of your theme.
 WordPress can be used to create a blog or a website, and the theme aspect makes it really easy for anyone to start a website with no real coding knowledge.

 Due to the huge number of WordPress plugins available, one can easily become confused as to which plugins to use.
-For this reason it is a good idea to follow guides like this one: Essential WordPress Plugins for Every Blog.
+For this reason, it is a good idea to follow guides like this one: Best WordPress Plugins for Every Blog.

 You can download WordPress plugins from the official plugin directory or from many individual plugin developers or companies.

 WordPress.com vs WordPress.org: What’s the difference?